-6.4.1 Purpose and Anticipated Benefits
+Purpose and Anticipated Benefits 6.4.1

-- The Design and Study Grant may be available to eligible applicants for the completion of studies, plans, or designs that will investigate the site-specific potential of an improvement project. - b) This program is intended to aid with initial background planning and design in support of development or redevelopment projects on eligible properties.
+- a) The Design and Study Grant may be available to eligible applicants for the completion of studies, plans, or designs that will investigate the site-specific potential of an improvement project. - b) This program is intended to aid with initial background planning and design in support of development or redevelopment projects on eligible properties.